GoogleCloudPlatform/cloud-builders-community/README.md

 First, [select or create a project](https://console.cloud.google.com/cloud-resource-manager), [enable billing](https://support.google.com/cloud/answer/6293499#enable-billing), [enable the Container Builder API](https://console.cloud.google.com/flows/enableapi?apiid=cloudbuild.googleapis.com), and [install and initialize the Cloud SDK](https://cloud.google.com/sdk/docs/).

 Then, download the source code and build your builder.

+### Example: using the `packer builder`

-For example, to setup the `packer` builder using a Linux or Mac OS X workstation:
+To use the `packer` builder on a Linux or Mac OS X workstation:

 ```sh
 $ git clone http://github.com/GoogleCloudPlatform/cloud-builders-community